TB0x0/Info_Security_F2020/Notes/riskmgmt.md

 Used to consider employed measures to ensure information characteristics (CIA) across various states.

-Measures are typically refered to as People, Processes, and Technology (PPT)
+Measures are typically referred to as People, Processes, and Technology (PPT)

 ## Risk Assessment and Analysis